-Just a few weeks ago The Vision Council hosted the official health lounge at South by Southwest (SXSW), and in-between exploring the city, eating delish local fare and making connections with great people, we educated conference-goers on the symptoms of digital eye strain, the effects of blue light on the eyes and the eyewear solutions available.
+Just a few weeks ago The Vision Council hosted the official health lounge at South by Southwest (SXSW), and in-between exploring the city, eating delish local fare and making connections with great people, we educated conference-goers on the symptoms of digital eye strain and the eyewear solutions available.
 Lifestyle expert, style guru and ambassador to The Vision Council, Jenn Falik, joined us in Austin, TX, to help educate SXSW-goers and the media not only of the amazing health benefits of wearing frames with specialized lenses featuring blue light-filtering and anti-reflective properties, but also about how these lenses – which can be made with or without a prescription, by the way – can be put into almost any pair of frame!
 That means you don’t have to sacrifice your style for your eye heath.
 It’s a win-win!
 Check out Jenn’s experience below, and see how she incorporated specialized lenses into her favorite pairs of frames.
 For more information on digital eye strain, visit thevisioncouncil.org.

 Eye strain, dry eyes, headaches, blurred vision, neck and shoulder pain.
 Yup, just another day in the life of a girl (yeah, I know, I am a hop, skip and teeny tiny jump away from- gulp- 40 but in my mind, I am still like 18 so, by girl, I mean me) who spends way too much time staring at digital devices.

 Research shows that more than 80% of Americans report using digital devices for more than 2 hours a day- and I am guessing that, if you are reading this, you are probably like me and use digital devices exponentially more than that.
 (2 hours?
 That is just my middle-of-the-night dive down the rabbit hole of Instagram session.)